-Of course.
-It’s well-meant, but there’s every chance that the founders of 16 Days do care all year round, but this annual campaign is supposed to draw attention to the craziness.
+It’s well-meant, but there’s every chance that the founders of 16 Days do care all year round.
+This annual campaign is supposed to draw attention to the craziness.
 And it’s still all kinds of crazy.

 I wish we could make it 1600 days of activism against all kinds of abuse – imagine: